Frequently Asked Questions

 How often should I add nutrients?

 The faster the algae grow, the sooner they will start to run out of nutrients.
 They can survive for a few months without adding nutrients, but we recommend to replace (or add) at least 10% of the volume with fresh nutrients every 2 weeks.
 For example, if there is 200 ml in your bottle, you pour out approximately 20 ml and fill it back up to 200 ml.
 Alternatively, you can add fresh nutrients without removing volume.
+If you want, you can add more nutrients, but keep in mind that this will dilute the algae, resulting in less strong bioluminescence.

 Do they need fresh air to breathe?
 Should I keep the bottle open to allow fresh air to come in?